L’ÉCOLE, School of Jewelry Arts, Returns to New York City

 Classes, Exhibitions, Conversations, and Children’s Workshops Hosted at 2 East 63rd Street, October 25–November 9, 2018

-Marking the school’s most expansive U.S. program to date, the fall 2018 program will feature 15 courses, 4 workshops designed for children and teens, and 8 conversations that bring together experts across the disciplines of art, science, history, and technology.
+Marking the school’s most expansive U.S. program to date, the fall 2018 program features 15 courses, 4 workshops designed for children and teens, and 8 conversations that bring together experts across the disciplines of art, science, history, and technology.
 The educational programs will be enhanced by 3 exhibitions, open to the public with free admission.
 They include the New York debut of works by renowned American artist Daniel Brush, featuring a series of chokers, a set of bangles inspired by the bracelet’s cultural role in India, and the artist’s first visual poetry book; a rare presentation of a private New York collection of jewelry from the 19th century to the 1960s; and a display of historical reproductions—made possible due to L’ÉCOLE’s multidisciplinary research approach—that reimagine 20 exquisite diamonds previously owned by Louis XIV, but which are now mostly lost to the world.

 “Traditionally, the jewelry arts have been rooted in the expertise of a select few and passed down through direct apprenticeship,” said Marie Vallanet-Delhom, President of L’ÉCOLE, School of Jewelry Arts.
 “L’ÉCOLE’s programs break down barriers to the vast and enchanting world of jewelry for everyone.
 Whether you’re a collector or wear only your wedding band; whether you’re an engineer, a painter, or a school teacher; you’ll learn directly from our experts and the only prerequisite is a desire to learn.”